samredway/RecaLLM/README.md

 - The next feature is a first iteration of LTM, which will require experimentation and more testing.
 - I plan to add a simple front end (likely a React app) to make testing easier and to support personal use.

+For more granular detail you can see the Github issues which this project currently uses  as a loose ticket system.